BOA401M3 : Advanced Microbiology

 Objective/s:

-• Describe plant diseases caused by viruses and virus like organisms
+• Provide knowledge on various plant diseases caused by viruses and virus like organisms.

 Intended learning outcomes:

-• Explain the concepts of plant viral disease development
+• Explain the basic and advanced concepts of plant viruses and the disease

 Detailed syllabus